aishwaryapb/hints-gql-server/README.md

 # hints-gql-server
-GraphQL server for a PWA - Hints
+GraphQL server for a word game web app - Hints